Seven-112/museum-search/README.md

 ## To add data:

+This can be done while the app is running.

 1. Get "museums.csv" from https://www.kaggle.com/imls/museum-directory
 2. Put museums.csv in the "data" directory at the top of this repo.
 3. From this repo's top directory, run: